bloominstituteoftechnology/Sorting/notes.md

             num_animals +=1
         return num_animals

-Even if the function has multiple lines of codes run, the rule is, you always drop the constant coefficient.
-It just matters *how many* times the cude is run rather than the complexity of the code. (e.g. even though the function has 5 lines of code it wouldn't be `0(5n)` but still would be `0(n)` because we care about the shape of the curve and not necessarily the complexity of it.)
+In this function we set `lowercase_animals` as the animals array, and then set `animal_index` variable to 0.
+After, we create a loop: for each animal in animals, we reassign each element in the `lowercase_animals` array as the lower case version.
+After this operation, we run the line `animal_index += 1` which then reassigns the value of `animal_index` as the current value + 1.
+After the end of the loop is finished, we return the `lowercase_animals` array with the new assignments.

+All in all, this function would still be an `0(n)` regardless of the number of operations.

     # returns each animal with all letters lowercase
     def getLowerCaseAnimals():